-Figure 22 Internal block diagram of components and connections that compose the simulation environment during operational and fine-tuning phase.
+Figure 22 Internal block diagram of components and connections that compose the simulation environment .

 Notable is the fact that the simulation environment consists of one DT.
 We see DTs capable of being hierarchical: one DT can consist of multiple DT analogous of a system which can consist of multiple components which in fact are also systems.